Michael Gianaris: New York State Assembly

 In 2000, Gianaris was elected to the New York State Assembly in District 36.
 He is a Democrat.

 In September 2007, he was named one of City Halls "40 under 40".

 New York State Senate

 In 2010, Senator George Onorato decided not to seek re-election, and Gianaris was nominated to replace him.
 Gianaris won the general election with 81% of the vote.

 In 2019, following Senate Democrats' ascent to the majority, Gianaris was named Deputy Majority Leader of the Senate.

-According to The Guardian, Gianaris was principally responsible for scuttling a proposal to locate Amazon's HQ2 in New York City.
+Gianaris was principally responsible for scuttling a proposal to locate Amazon's HQ2 in New York City.
 Gianaris has been noted for his support for antitrust enforcement, having introduced the "21st Century Antitrust Act" in the New York State Legislature and written in support of the federal American Innovation and Choice Online Act proposal.

+In February 2026, Gianaris announced he would not run for reelection.
+Instead, Gianaris resigned early on August 7, 2026, his last date in office being August 10th (after having first said that he would serve till the end of December 2026 to finish his term).
+There will be a new representative representing the senate district in January 2027.

 Other campaigns

 Gianaris ran for Attorney General of New York in 2018, but ended his campaign in May 2018 and endorsed fellow Democrat Letitia James.